A Guide to Housing Benefit, Local Housing Allowance, and Council Tax Support for Landlords

 - If you want more information

-Housing Benefit and Council Tax Benefit are state benefits which help people on low income pay rent, Council Tax or both, on the home they live in.
+Housing Benefit and Council Tax Support are state benefits which help people on low income pay rent, Council Tax or both, on the home they live in.
 Local councils run the schemes using regulations set out by the Government.

 - their income;